 The Caribbean is the first region globally to develop and implement parametric climate risk insurance for the fisheries sector.
 For the first time, vulnerable fishing communities will have access to insurance developed specifically for their needs, protecting their livelihoods and playing a key role in closing the protection gap.

 Like CCRIF’s other parametric insurance products, COAST insurance also is parametric, whereby payouts are made based on a pre-defined level of wave height, rainfall, wind or storm surge and their impact.
 Therefore, payouts can be made quickly – within 14 days of the event to honour one of CCRIF’s core principles.
 If a country’s policy is triggered, the funds will be provided by CCRIF to the Ministry of Finance, followed by a rapid transfer to the fisherfolk and other affected parties throughout the country’s fishing industry.
-To facilitate timely transfer of funds, the list of beneficiaries is defined at the time of policy inception by the government and is designed to include beneficiaries from the fisheries value chain, including fishers, crew members, captains, boat owners, fish vendors and processors, etc.
+To facilitate timely transfer of funds, the list of beneficiaries is defined at the time of policy inception by the government and is designed to include beneficiaries from the fisheries value chain, including fishers, crew members, captains, boat owners, fish vendors and processors, etc. Note that beneficiaries are of different kinds, and can vary according to the policy.
+If you are insured for life, you might have an understanding of different terms (like, what is a beneficiary in life insurance?), but employee protection policies such as what CCRIF’s entail monetary benefits that can differ from a life insurance policy.

 Through identification of the beneficiaries and predefined procedures for payout transfers, COAST will allow for tracking the flow of funds down to the level of the beneficiaries, with a financial management and auditing system in place.
 These detailed data will support beneficiary analyses in the region.
 For example, CCRIF recently estimated that over 2.5 million persons in the region have benefitted from 38 payouts totalling US$139 million to 13 of its 21 member countries since 2007.